 Can You Sublimate On Glass?
 Step By Step Guide To Do It

-Sublimation is one of the most amazing ways to enhance the beauty of normal items like mugs, t-shirts, and various other things with prints.
-But can we sublimate on glass too?
-Yes, you can.
-It’s not an impossible task, but it’s difficult for beginners.
+Sublimation is one of the most amazing ways to enhance the beauty of items like mugs, t-shirts, and various other things with prints.
+But can you also sublimate on glass?

 Here are the things you need at the time of sublimating glass material.